exoplatform/web-conferencing/documentation/PROVIDER_GUIDE.md

 Implement Javascript SPI
 ==============

 Client side of a connector contains a logic to build a call button and return it to Web Conferencing core.
 Add an own `callButton` function to your provider module code.
-This method should be public in provider object and return a [promise](http://api.jquery.com/deferred.promise/) object which will be resolved with a JQuery element of a button container.
+This method should be public in provider object and return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object which will be resolved with a DOM element of a button container.
 When clicked, this button will open a call user interface.
 There are also other mandatory function of Connector SPI to get the provider type, with all supported types (which contains a single type in our case) and a title.

 ```javascript
 /**